The-Pocket-World/Pocketflow-SDK/README.md

 POCKETFLOW_SERVER_URL=https://api.pocketflow.ai
 ```

-You can get the pocketflow api key from the [PocketFlow dashboard](https://platform.pocketflow.ai/settings/api).
+You can log into your account get the pocketflow api key from the [PocketFlow dashboard](https://platform.pocketflow.ai/settings/api).

 Now, you can run the quickstart example by running: